Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/properties/physics/boids.rst

 therefore the sequence of the Behavior settings is very important.
 In certain situations only the first three parameter are evaluated.

-To view the subpanel to the right, add a *Particle System* of type *Emitter* and look in the middle area of the *Particle System* tab.
+To view the panel to the right, add a *Particle System* of type *Emitter* and look in the middle area of the *Particle System* tab.